MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 #### Acquire a Microsoft Entra ID token programmatically

 Acquiring an access token for a managed identity can be done by following along with the Microsoft Entra ID documentation.
 See the examples for [service principals](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#get-a-token) and [managed identities](/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token).
-The examples in the Entra docs demonstrate how to

 The returned access token is a JWT with the defined roles, which can be used to access organization resources using the token as *Bearer*.